CSE6000/playground/paper.md

 ## 3. Results and Discussion
 Table 1 confirms that the proposed 3D model provides better reconstruction performance in terms of local and global errors of the velocity and vorticity fields.

 ## 4. Conclusions
+We proposed a mathematical framework involving a reconstruction model for three-dimensional blood flow inside LV.

 ## Competing Interests